-For this reason, you need to understand that protection tools work in layers.
+Because of this, you need to understand that protection tools work in layers.

 Think of them like the layers of an onion.
 If you ever watched the movie Shrek, that’s totally what I think about when says, “I’m like an onion.
 I have layers.”
 You know that you need contracts (rather legal documents) or maybe you thought about your business formation, such as sole proprietorship or an LLC, and maybe even a handful of you have thought about having insurance.